The Pat McAfee Show: The Pat McAfee Show (2018–present)

 In January 2020, the radio simulcast moved to the national lineup of CBS Sports Radio.
 In May 2020, the program's contract with DAZN ended, with its video version moving to YouTube.
-On September 8, 2020, The Pat McAfee Show moved to Sirius XM's Mad Dog Sports Radio.
+On September 8, 2020, The Pat McAfee Show moved to SiriusXM's Mad Dog Sports Radio.
 It also moved from 10 a.m.–12 p.m.
 ET to a 12–3 p.m. time slot.
 The show continued to be broadcast live on YouTube.
 On December 9, 2021, McAfee announced a four-year, $120 million deal with FanDuel, making them the sole odds provider for the Pat McAfee Show.
-The deal also included the creation of a new studio space in Indianapolis called the "FanDuel Igloo", also known as the "Thunderdome".
-In August 2022, the show left Sirius XM after the company didn't make an offer for a contract extension.
+The deal also included the creation of a new studio space in Lawrence, Indiana, known as the "Thunderdome", or the "FanDuel Igloo".
+In August 2022, the show left SiriusXM after the company did not make an offer for a contract extension.
 However, the program continued broadcasting on YouTube and as an audio podcast, effectively replacing PMS 2.0 (although the audio version of the program continues to brand the episodes as "PMS 2.0").

 On September 7, 2023, The Pat McAfee Show moved to ESPN as part of a deal with the network; it was reported to be valued at $85 million over five years.
-The new program simulcasts the podcast for two hours on ESPN, while ESPN's YouTube channel and ESPN+ stream the entirety of the podcast.
-The program is censored for explicit language on ESPN (only usage of the F word is censored on the live ESPN broadcast).
+The new program simulcasts the podcast for the first two hours on ESPN, while ESPN+ streams the entirety of the podcast.
+The broadcast on ESPN is carried on a slight broadcast delay in order to allow some of its profane language to be censored.
 It was also announced that the program would occasionally broadcast Friday editions from the site of that week's edition of College GameDay—which McAfee joined as a panelist in 2022.—during college football season.
-The show had already been involved in altcasts for selected ESPN College Football games with Omaha Productions, including CFB Primetime with The Pat McAfee Show (which aired from his studio during selected Saturday primetime games), and Field Pass with The Pat McAfee Show during the College Football Playoff.
+The show had already been involved in altcasts for selected ESPN College Football games with Omaha Productions, including CFB Primetime with The Pat McAfee Show (which aired from his studio during selected Saturday prime time games), and Field Pass with The Pat McAfee Show during the College Football Playoff.

 In March 2024, the show similarly traveled to Iowa City for the first round of the 2024 NCAA women's basketball tournament, following the Iowa Hawkeyes and star player Caitlin Clark.

+On June 1, 2026, the show announced a multi-year partnership with DraftKings.
+As part of the deal, the "Thunderdome" was renamed to the "DraftKings Thunderdome".